ggt/SkEye_translations/README.md

 ## SkEye Translations
-This project hosts the translations for strings used in [SkEye][1].
+This project hosts the translations for strings used in [SkEye][1] (an advanced planetarium for Android).

   [1]: http://lavadip.com/1830_introducing_skeye.html